 - Mont Royal – Whether you like to jog, picnic or just people-watch, this park offers a little bit of everything.
 During the warm summer months, the park is quite full.

-- Old Montreal Walking Tour – Old Montreal is one of the fascinating and best parts of the city in many local and tourists’ opinions.
-Visit a museum, attend one of their many exhibitions, or learn about some of the city’s history.
+- Old Montreal Walking Tour – Old Montreal is one of the most fascinating parts of the city in the opinion of many locals and tourists.
+Visit a museum, attend one of the many exhibitions, or learn about some of the city’s history.

 - Jean-Talon Market – The city’s largest market hosts hundreds of stalls in the middle of Little Italy neighborhood.
 The square is surrounded by shops and small specialized groceries.
 It is a great place to have lunch or at least grab fresh food for later.